 In a first-of-its-kind partnership, in 2016 STEM launched The Nashville Newcomer Academy (NNA) with Metropolitan Nashville Public Schools and the Mayor's Office to serve the youngest New Americans with the most urgent needs.
 The partnership is designed to address the unique needs of English Learners, specifically our city's newcomer students, through direct service delivery.
-STEM has served approximately 200 newcomer students through the NNA program since its inception.
-While our city's current EL interventions and newcomer services are robust and demonstrate effectiveness, the newcomer population continues to grow exponentially year over year and additional capacity is required to ensure EL students achieve significant gains and advance in the college and career trajectory.
+STEM has served approximately 240 newcomer students through the NNA program since its inception.
+While our city's current EL interventions and newcomer services are robust and demonstrate effectiveness, the newcomer population continues to grow year over year and additional capacity is required to ensure EL students achieve significant gains and advance in the college and career trajectory.

-STEM Prep High - Class of 2020
+STEM Prep High

+Class of 2022:

-In May 2020, STEM graduated its second high school class, comprised predominantly of students who have been continuously enrolled at STEM since middle school.
-The graduating class of 97 students earned approximately \$5 million in college scholarships and 100 percent of graduates enrolled in post-secondary institutions.
-To support equitable access to college among our DACA students, STEM secured philanthropy to fund four years of college tuition for each DACA student.
+In May 2022, STEM graduated its fourth high school class, comprised predominantly of students who have been continuously enrolled at STEM since middle school.
+The graduating class of earned \$4.7 million in college scholarships and 100 percent of graduates were accepted into post-secondary institutions.

-Further, through STEM's dual credit partnership, the graduating class earned over 150 college credits.
+Further, through STEM's dual credit partnership, the graduating class earned over 200 college credits.
 Students enrolled in STEM's Health Sciences Pathway completed requisite coursework and practice, per the Tennessee Board of Health and the Department of Education, for the Certified Medical Assistant (CMA) license.